 - Initiated through the Interchange Phasing Program - The cost estimate is preliminary as project work has not begun.
 The cost estimate was validated and escalated as described in Sections 2.2 and 2.3.

-Current Development Phase: Planning Complete for Beneficial Use: 2024
+Project Lead Agency: SBCTA Current Development Phase: Planning Complete for Beneficial Use: 2024 Funding Plan: The project is funded as shown in the table below.

 SR 210/WATERMAN AVENUE INTERCHANGE (1,000s)